 The school office will provide a replacement.

 My child wants to do some extra work at home, what can I do?

 Useful links are available on our Pupil Zone page here

 Where can I see what my child has been doing in school?

 Does the school have a school council?

 Yes.
-The school council meets with Miss Gloria (our Learning Mentor) to discuss a range of issues.
+The school council meets with a member of staff to discuss a range of issues.

 What should I do if I am interested in working at the school?

 Please visit our Vacancies page for more information.